-An acclaimed ensemble in the Early Music world, directed by the organetto player Guillermo Pérez, Tasto Solo claim and re-discovers virtuosic and highly refined musical repertoires from the 14th and 15th centuries where gothic keyboard instruments became the cornerstone.
+An acclaimed ensemble in the Early Music world, founded and directed by the organetto player Guillermo Pérez, Tasto Solo claim and re-discovers virtuosic and highly refined musical repertoires from the 14th and 15th centuries where gothic keyboard instruments became the cornerstone.
 The group combines historical research and organological reconstruction with an experimental work in which the performers imagine and recreate the techniques and expressive means characteristic of the clavisimbala, organetti and harps of that period.
 The first ensemble’s CD, “Meyster ob allen Meystern”, published by Passacaille/Musica Vera label, has been described as “a recording that will be undoubtedly a reference in the field of medieval music for many years” (CD Compact magazine), received the celebrated “Diapason d’Or” (Diapason Magazine) as well as a large amount of awards from the international press.

 Each concert of Tasto Solo is a unique event.
 The group pays full attention to every detail, including staging, dramatic rhythm and the interaction between the different pieces of the programme.
 The audience, inexperienced or connoisseur, is seduced from the first moment, overwhelmed by the sensuality and sonorities of the unusual collection of instruments.
 Creative spontaneity, improvisation and dialogue between artists emerge from the musical narrative that is only over when the final applause begins.